softvis-research/VISAP/README.md

 ### On Ubuntu

 Install [NPM](https://www.npmjs.com/) and run the command ```npm install -g live-server && live-server``` inside the UI folder.
-Once the web server is set up, it will automatically open up in the browser.
-The URL will look similar to this: http://127.0.0.1:8080.

 ### View in the browser